mikenakis/Bathyscaphe/README.md

 - **_Extensible class_** - a class that may be sub-classed (extended.)
 Corresponds to the absence of the language keyword `final` it the class definition.
 Also see opposite: **_Inextensible Class_**.

 - **_Freezable class_** - a class which begins its life as mutable, so that it can undergo complex initialization, and is at some moment instructed to freeze in-place, thus becoming immutable from that moment on.
-For more information see the relevant appendix in the introductory blog post: https://blog.michael.gr/2022/05/bathyscaphe.html
+For more information see the relevant appendix in the introductory blog post: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)

 - **_Inextensible Class_** - a class that may not be sub-classed (extended.)
 Corresponds to the presence of the language keyword `final` in the class definition.
 Also see opposite: **_Extensible Class_**.